 How to Respond to a Cease and Desist Letter

-Defamation is a crime that happens when an individual makes false and harmful statements about another individual or third party.
+Defamation is a civil wrong that happens when an individual makes false and harmful statements about another individual or third party, causing harm to their reputation.
 There are two types of defamation: “libel” references a statement that has been written or posted online, and “slander” is a spoken and unrecorded form of defamation.

 Slander versus libel